Non-Identifiability in Network Autoregressions: Identifiability

-The condition $\mathrm{rank}(X,WX)=k$ is trivially satisfied when $k=0$ (pure model); otherwise, it is typically very strong.
-Indeed, for any given $W$, the set of (full rank) $n\times k$ matrices $X$ such that $\mathrm{rank}(X,WX)=k$ is a $\mu_{\mathbb{R}^{n\times k}}$-null set.
-Accordingly, Lemma \ref{lemma identif mean} could be stated by saying that identification from the first moment of $y$ is possible for generic parameter values $(\lambda,\beta)$ and for generic regressor matrices $X$.
-Nevertheless, specific combinations of $W$ and $X$ such that $\mathrm{rank}(X,WX)=k$ may arise in some cases of interest, particularly in fixed effects models.
-Some examples worth mentioning where it is easily verified that $\mathrm{rank} (X,WX)=k$ are as follows:
+The condition $\mathrm{rank}(X,WX)=k$ is trivially satisfied when $k=0$; in that case, $\mathrm{E}(\boldsymbol{y})$ is zero and therefore cannot identify any parameter.
+When $k>0$, the condition is typically very strong,\footnote{ Indeed, for any given $W$ that is not a scalar multiple of the identity matrix, the set of (full rank) $n\times k$ matrices $X$ such that $\mathrm{rank}(X,WX)=k$ is a $\mu_{\mathbb{R}^{n\times k}}$-null set (with $\mu_{\mathbb{R}^{n\times k}}$ denoting the Lebesgue measure on the set of real $n\times k$ matrices).
+Accordingly, Proposition \ref{lemma identif mean} could be stated by saying that identification from the first moment of $\boldsymbol{y}$ is possible for generic parameter values $(\lambda,\beta)$ and for generic regressor matrices $X$.} but specific combinations of $W$ and $X$ such that $\mathrm{rank}(X,WX)=k$ may arise in some cases of interest, particularly in fixed effects models.
+An important class of cases when $\mathrm{rank}(X,WX)=k$ is characterized by a failure of the following condition.